USS Havre: Battle of Okinawa

 On 13 May 1945, PCE-877 reported ready for sea, and was assigned as an escort vessel for Task Unit 94.18.10 heading back to Okinawa, departing 15 May 1945.
 The ship arrived at Okinawa 21 May 1945 and was ordered to continue screening and patrolling off the western beaches of Okinawa.
 At 2140 on 24 May 1945, "an enemy Betty (Mitsubishi G4M bomber) flying at 2000 ft. was taken under fire.
 3 rounds of 3"/50; 119 rounds of 40MM and 97 rounds of 20MM ammunition were expended."
-Numerous enemy raids were reported over the next several days, but PCE-877.
+Numerous enemy raids were reported over the next several days, but PCE-877 received no hits, nor expended ammunition.

 At 0012 on 28 May 1945, an enemy plane passed directly overhead, causing radar-controlled anti-aircraft fire for several minutes, with hundreds of rounds bursting close aboard.
 No serious casualties were reported, with two men slightly wounded.
 Twelve minutes later (0024) an enemy suicide plane crashed into the USS LCS 119 (Landing Craft Support) just to the south of PCE-877's position.
 PCE-877 was the closest ship and proceeded to the LCS 119's aid.
 "The ship had been hit just aft of amidships on the starboard side and was burning badly.
 She had no pressure on her fire main and her magazines amidships were exploding.
 We were forced to back clear of her after coming alongside as an enemy plane was sighted several miles distance and approaching.
 We fired on this plane expending 1 round of 3"/50 and 24 rounds of 40mm ammunition.
 After firing, a small fire was observed in this plane.
 The plane was then fired on by another vessel after having passed over us.
 It turned in a slow circle and again approached this vessel but burned and crashed out of control 2,000 yards to our starboard beam.
 We then lowered our motor whale boat and proceeded alongside the U.S.S.
 LCS 119 to pick up survivors.
 61 survivors from a crew of 75 were rescued, given first aid treatment and later turned over to USS PCE(R)-855 [(later named - an Experimental Patrol Craft Escort (Rescue)].
 Ten of the survivors were seriously wounded stretcher cases and a majority of the survivors were burned to varying degrees.
 At 0412 the port main engine failed due to a break in a lube oil line which in turn stripped a series of bearings on the crankshaft."
 At 1640 PCE-877 was ordered to Kerama Retto for repairs, where the ship was anchored from 29 May 1945 to 8 June 1945.